AlexMR2000/Cocktail_Robot_Dashboard/README.md

 `pip install -r requirements.txt`

-3. Create a SQLite database file (if not already available) on my account of the server ["lehre.bpm.in.tum.de"](https://lehre.bpm.in.tum.de/~ge49vav/) (after logging in to the server) with the following commands:
+3. Create a SQLite database file on your account space on the server ["lehre.bpm.in.tum.de"](https://lehre.bpm.in.tum.de/) with the following commands:

 `touch log_database.db`

 `chmod 666 log_database.db`

+4. Adjust the link `db_path` in the scripts `persist_logs_in_sqlite.py` and `backend_cocktail_dashboard.py` to point to the database you created

 5. Run the project with the following commands: